Results 14 to 18 of 18

 No. I solved that language problem back in 1971 when I was in Quebec.
 There they speak French, a language I can understand especially when they are mad at me.
 And French women have a funny way of saying no. Lots of body english...or should I say body French.

 I'm spending some time in Vancouver, B.C. and have been attempting to communicate with the native type citizens there.
-I have not got the language down yet as I can tell by the expression on the average citizens face."The American Republic will endure until the day Congress discovers it can bribe the public with the public's own money.
+I have not got the language down yet as I can tell by the expression on the average citizens face.

 - Alexis de Toqueville, 1835